hahajjjun/YBIGTA-Segmentation/Reviews/U-Net/U-Net.md

 <img src=https://www.researchgate.net/publication/327521314/figure/fig1/AS:668413361930241@1536373572028/Fully-convolutional-neural-network-architecture-FCN-8.ppm>

+- The number of upsampling layers does not match the number of downsampling layers
-It upsamples only once. i.e. it has only one layer in the decoder The original implementation github repo uses bilinear interpolation for upsampling the convoloved image.
-That is there is no learnable filter here variants of FCN-[FCN 16s and FCN 8s] add the skip connections from lower layers to make the output robust to scale changes
+- Uses bilinear interpolation for upsampling the convoloved image -> not learnable
+- variants of FCN-[FCN 16s and FCN 8s] add the skip connections from lower layers to make the output robust to scale changes

 ### U-Net

 <img src=https://miro.medium.com/max/1200/1*qNdglJ1ORP3Gq77MmBLhHQ.png>
-multiple upsampling layers
+- Symmetric upsampling & downsampling layers
-uses skip connections and concatenates instead of adding up uses learnable weight filters instead of fixed interpolation technique
+- Uses skip connections and concatenation instead of adding up
+- Interpolation is learnable